 Last Loan Committee Approval Date: n/a

-WEBBANK / AVANT INC: CREDIT CARD CREDIT POLICY
+WEBBANK / AVANT LLC: CREDIT CARD CREDIT POLICY

 General Purpose Statement

-Avant, Inc (”Avant” or “The Company”) is an online lending platform company and credit card program manager that has developed a credit card application processing system that is capable of processing applications for credit cards from consumers in accordance with pre-determined credit criteria, and managing credit card accounts on an ongoing basis.
+Avant, LLC (”Avant” or “The Company”) is an online lending platform company and credit card program manager that has developed a credit card application processing system that is capable of processing applications for credit cards from consumers in accordance with pre-determined credit criteria, and managing credit card accounts on an ongoing basis.
 WebBank (“Bank”) as the issuer of the credit card accounts (the “Accounts”), has engaged Avant as a service provider to process all applications for credit and manage the Accounts on behalf of and with direct oversight by the Bank (“Program”).

 This Credit Policy (“Policy”) governs the credit card origination and account management processes and criteria used in the underwriting of credit card accounts throughout the life of the Accounts.
 Avant provides application processing and ongoing account management services for credit cards in a manner consistent with applicable laws, rules and regulations.
 Neither Avant nor Bank discriminates against credit applicants based on race, color, religion, national origin, sex, marital and familial status, age (provided the applicant has the capacity to enter a binding contract), disability; because all or part of the applicant’s income derives from any public assistance program; or because the applicant has in good faith exercised any right under the Consumer Credit Protection Act.